You never forget your first birth – the excitement, the anticipation, constantly checking the phone to see if there’s a sign that she’s in labour…

 What Problems Need To Be Overcome For Birth Photographers To Be The Best They Can Be?

-Problem: As one doula points out: birth photographers are hired to do a job – take good photos.
+Problem: Birth photographers are hired to do a job – take good photos.
 But without understanding birth, they may focus on taking the shots at all costs.

 Problem: “Birth photographers charge more – even double – than most doulas.
 So far the handful of times a particular photographer has worked, almost all the births have ended with a caesarean section.
 I wonder how the women feel about that?
 Do they realise the impact having another person in the room has on birth?
 Will they have regrets about getting great photos of a birth experience they didn’t want to have, when a doula may (or may not) have made a difference?”